Title: Beef Supplier

 After the war John began diversifying his interests.
-He was on the board of directors of Oak Shade Oil Company but owned no shares of its stock.
 It appears he had a partnership with a brick manufacturer, J.D.
 Hall & Co., later named Hall, Kern, & Co. just prior to his death.
+He was on the board of directors of Oak Shade Oil Company but owned no shares of its stock.
 He had about $1000 in stocks, and his biggest asset was a $10,000 life insurance policy.

-Despite claims that have been made on other platforms, John was not the first owner or even one of the early investors in the Mount Moriah Cemetery Association.
-Nor is there documentation that he ever held a seat on the Board of Managers.
-He did, however, buy a prominent lot.
+However, he was never an investor, owner, president, or board member of the Mount Moriah Cemetery Association.
+Those false statements may have circulated because his money was used to buy a statue that sat atop the gate house.
 In his will he directed his executors (one of which was Beniah Hunt) “to expend $5000 upon my lot in such a way as they or the survivors of them may determine.”

-With that kind of money they were probably able to convince the cemetery superintendent to let them “buy” the statue of Father Time from the top of the Gatehouse and make it the focal point of the Jones lot.
-John had the front lot of the triangular “Star” section directly behind the gatehouse.
-He knew his gravestone would be the first to be seen, so he wanted to make an impression as visitors entered through the gate.
+With that kind of money they were probably able to convince the cemetery superintendent to let them “buy” the statue of Father Time from the top of this center section of the Gatehouse and make it the focal point of the Jones lot.
+John had the front lot of the triangular “Star” section directly behind the gatehouse which was once the main entrance.
+Although he didn’t know he’d be buying Father Time, he knew his plot would be the first to be seen, so he wanted to make an impression as visitors entered through the gate.

 The appraisal of his assets after his death seems modest compared to what he gave away.
-In addition to these gifts to charity, he set aside $20,000 in trust for his nieces and nephews, some of whom were buried in his plot.
+In addition to these gifts to charity, he set aside $20,000 in trust for his nieces and nephews.
+At least one of them, Emma Jones McGuire, and her husband were buried in his plot.
 After the last surviving beneficiary died in 1946, there was still $5800 left in the trust fund.